vageeshSaxena/compliance-checker/README.md

 2. "Yes": This response signifies that the research paper adheres to and is compliant with the established responsible guidelines.
 3. "No": This response denotes that the research paper fails to meet or is not compliant with the established responsible guidelines.

+To generate the compliancy plot, please run [plot_results.ipnb](https://anonymous.4open.science/r/checkCompliance-E7CD/plot_results.ipynb).
 These responses are used to quickly identify the status of a research paper's adherence to required compliance standards.

 # Results